Orchid Flowers Falling Off? – Orchid Bliss

 These peculiar flowers are what make them such a popular house plant.
 The blooms are long-lasting, and when cared for properly, the plants last for years.
 Orchid lovers are passionate and faithful, often giving plants as gifts on special occasions.
 They’re the first to tell you that a dropped flower is probably nothing to fear.

-Orchid Life Cycle
+The Orchid Life Cycle

 orchids in a jar - flasked orchids - seedling orchids

 Conveniently, you can order flasked seedlings.
-This way you can raise flasked orchid seedlings and skip the germination process.
+This way, you can raise flasked orchid seedlings and skip the germination process.
 For flasked orchid seedlings, here is a link to Carter and Holmes Orchids.

 Orchid seed pod - submitted by Karina

-How Long Orchid Flowers Last
+How Long Flowers Last

 Orchid Flowers Falling Off and Leaves Turning Yellow